qudini/qudini-reactive/qudini-reactive-logging/README.md

 ### Reactive context creation

-By default, the reactive context will be populated with a `Map<String, String>` mapped to the key `"LOGGING_MDC"`, that will used to populate the MDC when logging.
+By default, the reactive context will be populated with a `Map<String, String>` mapped to the key `"LOGGING_MDC"`, that will be used to populate the MDC when logging.

 Inside the MDC, the correlation id will be mapped to a key named `"correlation_id"`.